cspr-rad/kairos-spec/src/spec.typ

 == Design decisions

-=== Validium vs. rollup
+=== Validium vs. Rollup

-We are attempting to build an L2 solution which can scale to 10'000 transaction per second.
-However, these transactions need to be indpendent, since dependent transactions require the latter transaction to be aware of the state resulting from the former, which cannot be queried in time to fit both transactions in the same second.
-This is because it takes time to sign transactions and send messages around given the speed of light.
-Therefore, in order to reach 10,000 transactions per second, we need at least 20,000 people to have account balances on the L2.
-All these account balances must be stored, yet this amount of data supercedes what fits into the Casper L1's smart contracts.
-Therefore, our L2 solution must be a Validium.
+We're attempting to create an L2 solution which can scale to 10'000 transaction/s.
+However, these transactions need to be independent, since dependent transactions require the latter transaction to be aware of the state resulting from the first transaction, which you'll not be able to query quickly enough (given restrictions such as the time it takes to sign a transaction and send messages around given the speed of light).
+Therefore, in order to reach 10k transaction/s you need at least 20k people using the L2.
+Therefore, 20k people's L2 account balances need to be stored within the validium L1 smart contract.
+This means the data associated with this contract will supercede Casper L1's data limits, leading to the requirement for our L2 solution to be a Validium.

 === Centralized L2